Mantuano: Position of the Mantuano in colonial society

 The emergence of the Mantuanos as a group dates back to the 16th century, as a consequence of the decrees, laws and ordinances that granted rights and privileges to the descendants of the first Spanish conquistadores and settlers in Venezuela.
 The Mantuanos became owners of large cocoa and tobacco plantations and cattle ranches.
 They also owned slaves.
 Some of the prerogatives of the Mantuanos were: pews assigned to them in the churches, to be carried in gestatorial chairs, use of the title of Don or Doña, to have their escutcheon placed in the front of their houses, use of canes, cloaks, chains, hats and sunshades.

 Despite their economic power, the Mantuanos could only aspire to positions in the colonial cabildo, while other political positions were forbidden to them.
 Within the colonial caste system, the Mantuanos were below the Crown officials and other Spaniards residing in Venezuela (the so-called peninsular whites).
 As a consequence, there was a rivalry between the peninsular whites and the Mantuanos for political power in the colony.
+Among the main "Mantuano" families of Caracas were the Toro (Rodríguez del Toro), Tovar, Bolívar, Blanco, Herrera, Ibarra, Palacios, Mijares, Ponte, Ascanio, Berroterán or Pacheco.
+Some of these families were granted nobiliary titles by the Spanish Monarchy.
+These included the marquises of Toro, Mijares, Valle de Satiago, or Ustariz or the counts of Tovar, San Javier, or de la Granja.

 The Mantuanos had conflicting relations with other social groups such as the white shore people and the pardos.
 The Mantuanos considered these groups as inferior.
 In their turn, the whites of the shore and the pardos felt antipathy towards the Mantuanos.